Artists Looking for Work - Guidelines

 - Show visual examples of your artwork, as images directly in your thread.
 Feel free to also include links to your portfolio sites, but your thread needs to contain at least one image of your work.
 This makes life easier for potential employers.

 - Do not spam.
 Post your ad once.
 If it falls off the page and you would like to bump it, that's fine as long as you have new work to show.
 DO NOT bump your thread if you aren't showing *NEW* artwork in the reply.
-The point of this rule is to discourage empty "bump" posts, because without the rule the forum becomes a mess of one-upmanship threads.
+The point of this rule is to discourage empty "bump" posts, because without the rule the forum becomes a mess of text-only one-upmanship threads.
 That makes it more of a hassle for employers to review artists, because there's so much junk to wade through.

 - Potential employers should not post images from their projects, info selling themselves, or links to their projects in an individual's thread.
 If you want to hire someone, email or Send Message them directly.
 Discussing work/payment details in a public forum is highly unprofessional.